Stochastic wave equation with additive fractional noise: solvability and global H\"older continuity: Introduction

+Let us mention that for the stochastic heat equation (SHE) with additive noise (when $\frac{\partial ^2}{\partial t^2}$ in \eqref{eq.SWE} is replaced by $\frac{\partial }{\partial t}$ ) a necessary and sufficient condition has been found in \cite{hlt2019} for quite a general class of Gaussian noises.
+Extending this result to SWE presents a challenge, primarily due to the oscillatory nature of the Fourier transform $\hat G_t(\xi)=\frac{\sin (t|\xi|)}{|\xi|}$ of the wave kernel compared to the Fourier transform for the heat kernel, which is always positive.
+This oscillatory nature requires much more delicate analysis about the convergence and divergence of the concerned oscillatory integrals.

+For this reason, we assume in this paper that the noise is a fractional one, and the temporal Hurst parameter is assumed to be greater than or equal to $1/2$, and the spatial Hurst parameters $(H_1,\cdots,H_d)\in(0,1)^d$ can be arbitrary.
+For this range of Hurst parameters, we refer to two recent papers \cite{CH2022,HLW2022} that provide a necessary and sufficient condition for the parabolic Anderson model (SHE with multiplicative noise) to be solvable.

-After establishing the well-posedness for equation \eqref{eq.SWE}, we want to obtain some sharp properties for the solution.
-Inspired by the results of \cite{HW2021}, we want to obtain the growth property and the temporal and spatial H\"older continuities of the solution on the whole space $\RR^d$.
-Although similar ideas may still work in general dimension or for general $H_0$, the computation will be much more complicated, we restrict ourselves to dimension $d=1$, $H<1/2$ and $H_0=1/2$ (the time white case).
+Upon establishing the well-posedness for equation \eqref{eq.SWE}, our next objective is to derive some precise properties for the solution $u(t,x)$.
+Inspired by the results of \cite{HW2021}, we aim to ascertain the growth property and the temporal and spatial H\"older continuities of the solution on the entire $\RR^d$.
+More specifically, we want to know the sharp growth rate of $\sup_{0\le t\le T, |x|\le L} |u(t,x)|$ in terms of $T$ and $L$ as $T, L\to \infty$.
+It is known that $u(t,x)$ is H\"older continuous in $t$ and $x$.
+Namely, { there are $\al$ and $\beta$ such that in any bounded domain $D\subseteq \RR_+\times \RR^d$} for some finite positive (random) constant $C_D$.
+We would like to determine the optimal exponents $\al$ and $\beta$.
+Specifically, we seek $\al$ and $\beta$ such that

+for some finite positive (random) constant $C_D$.
+Obviously, the constant $C_D$ should depend on the domain $D$. {We are particularly interested in understanding dependence of $C_D$ on the diameters of $D$ as $D$ approaches $\RR^d$, namely, the global H\"older continuity.} More precisely, we only need to consider the domain of the form $D=[0, T]\times \{x\in \RR^d\,; |x|\le L\}$ and we want to know how the constant $C_D$ grows as $T$ and $L$ go to infinity.
+Since we are concerned with the equivalence such as \eqref{e.1.12} instead of only the upper bound, which is much harder, we have succeeded only in the case $d=1$ and $H_0=1/2$ (one dimensional and time white case) thus far.
+While the method is expected to apply to higher-dimensional settings and to a broader class of Gaussian noises, a detailed treatment of these cases is deferred to future work.

+It is also interesting to take the expectation in \eqref{e.1.12}.
+Thus, we have three results in this paper.
+The first result pertains to the growth rate, presented in both mean and almost surely forms, and is described in the following theorem.

-Our second main result of this paper is the following growth property of the solution. \begin{Thm} Let $d=1$ and $H_0=1/2$.
+\begin{Thm} Assume $d=1$ and $H_0=1/2$.
 Let the Gaussian field $u(t,x)$ be the solution to \eqref{eq.SWE} with $u_0(x)=0$ and $v_0(x)=0$.
-Then, the following conclusions hold. \begin{enumerate} \item[(1)] There exist two positive constants $c_H$ and $ C_H$, independent of $T$ and $L$, such that
+Then, the following conclusions hold. \begin{enumerate} \item[(1)] There exist two (strictly) positive constants $c_H$ and $ C_H$, independent of $T$ and $L$, such that

 where

 and